The Magic and Miracle of the Marketplace: Christmas 1964 vs. 2011 - There's No Comparison

 To put that in perspective, the pictures below illustrate what $5,300 in today's dollars would buy in the 2010 marketplace:

-As much as we might complain about high unemployment, high taxes, a huge deficit, we have a lot to be thankful for, and we've made a lot of economic progress since the 1960s as the example above illustrates, thanks to the "magic of the marketplace."
+As much as we might complain about high unemployment, a sub-par recovery, a dysfunctional Congress and a huge deficit, we have a lot to be thankful for, and we've made a lot of economic progress since the 1960s as the example above illustrates, thanks to the "magic of the marketplace."